devoyster/FasterTests/README.md

 Work on FasterTests is in progress so it has some limitations (a.k.a. project TODO list):

 * Works for NUnit tests only
-* Cannot output results in NUnit XML or Team—ity formats
+* Cannot output results in NUnit XML or TeamCity formats
 * Always creates threads in the same process, with dedicated AppDomains
 * Cannot process more than one test assembly
 * Cannot run specific test - you can only provide categories to include/exclude